Eloy Jiménez Player Props: White Sox vs. Phillies

 Eloy Jiménez Player Prop Bets: White Sox vs. Phillies - April 18

-The Chicago White Sox and Eloy Jimenez, who went 0-for-4 last time out, take on Bailey Falter and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox and Eloy Jimenez, who went 0-for-4 last time in action, take on Zack Wheeler and the Philadelphia Phillies at Guaranteed Rate Field, Tuesday at 4:10 PM ET.

-He is looking to get back on track following a four-strikeout showing in his most recent game against the Orioles.
+He is looking to get back on track following he struck out four times in his last game against the Orioles.

 Eloy Jiménez Game Info & Props vs. the Phillies